NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Maximum Ambient Temperature for Crankcase Heater Operation

 This numeric field defines the maximum ambient temperature for crankcase heater operation in degree Celsius.
-The crankcase heater only operates when the air surrounding the compressor is below this maximum temperature value and the compressor is off   The ambient temperature surrounding the compressor is set by the Heat Pump:Water Heater parent object (field Compressor Location).
+The crankcase heater only operates when the air surrounding the compressor is below this maximum temperature value and the compressor is off.
+The ambient temperature surrounding the compressor is set by the Heat Pump:Water Heater parent object (field Compressor Location).

 #### Field: Evaporator Air Temperature Type for Curve Objects